 When delegates wish to defer action in order to develop more information, they should move to refer a resolution to a committee for study or refer a report back to the original committee for further study.

-Whenever a delegate doubts the result of a vote by a showing of credentials, he may move that the vote be counted.
-If this motion is seconded, a majority vote is required to order a count.
-Tellers will count the vote by another showing of credentials.
+Whenever a delegate doubts the result of a vote as inconclusive or a tie, he/she may move that the vote be recast.
+If this motion is seconded, a majority vote is required to order a recount.